 September is a transformative month in the Mid-Atlantic garden and one of the best months for planting.
 As the summer heat begins to fade, cooler temperatures provide a refreshing change, making it the perfect time to prepare your garden for the coming months.
 Whether you’re looking to plant late-season vegetables, prune your perennials, or prepare your garden beds for winter, September offers the ideal conditions to ensure your garden stays healthy and productive.
-This checklist will guide you through essential tasks to keep your Mid-Atlantic garden vibrant and thriving throughout fall and beyond.
+This September Gardening Checklist will guide you through essential tasks to keep your Mid-Atlantic garden vibrant and thriving throughout fall and beyond.

 September Gardening Checklist: